 Coal produced in Khabarovsk is known as ‘Urgal’ coal, and is primarily supplied to the Asia-Pacific region.

 The Group’s mining operations in Khabarovsk are located at the Urgal deposit in the Bureinsky basin.
-The Bureinsky open pit and the Severnaya underground mine both produce hard coal.
-SUEK Group supplies coal from Khabarovsk mines primarily to China and South Korea.
-The proximity of the Urgal mine to our Vanino Bulk Terminal represents a significant competitive advantage in terms of ease of transportation.
+The Bureinsky open pit, the Severnaya underground mine and the Pravoberezhny open pit launched in 2017 produce hard coal.
+This coal is washed at the Chegdomyn washing plant and a processing facility at the Bureinsky open pit, which increases its calorific value from 4,300 kcal/kg to 5,850 kcal/kg.
+SUEK supplies coal from Khabarovsk mines primarily to China and South Korea.
+The proximity of the Urgal assets to our Vanino Bulk Terminal represents a significant competitive advantage in terms of ease and cost of transportation.
 Mines in this region also supply coal to Russian power generation customers located in the Khabarovsk and Primorye regions.